Foxtron Bria: Design

 The range for a planned long-range version is estimated to exceed 500 km on the New European Driving Cycle.
 It is expected to be offered either as a single-motor, rear-wheel-drive vehicle or a dual-motor, all-wheel-drive version.
-It shares its basic platform and drivetrain components with the Luxgen n7; the single-motor version is expected to have the same maximum output of 230 hp and traction battery with 60 kW-hr capacity, offering a maximum range of 450 km, NEDC.
+It shares its basic platform and drivetrain components with the Luxgen n^{7}; the single-motor version is expected to have the same maximum output of 230 hp and traction battery with 60 kW-hr capacity, offering a maximum range of 450 km, NEDC.